Last Looks: The Christmas Tree

 Devin produced here on How Did This Get Made, created songs for us, was instrumental on Unspooled as well.

-But Devin, in your own right, you are a great musician.
+But, Devin, in your own right, you are a great musician.
 We talked about your last big release under the moniker of Ping Killer the Pigeon, right?
 That's right.

-Pain, Killer, the Pigeon is what I call this kind of music.
-Because I do some experimental stuff, but this is where I put kind of like, you know, pop songs.
+Painkiller the Pigeon is what I call this kind of music because I do some experimental stuff, but this is where I put kind of like, you know, pop songs.
+I mean, for lack of a better term,

-These are guitars.
+these are guitars.
 These are drums.

 These are bass.
 These are lyrics.